The ultimate guide to hair loss and DHT blockers

 - decreased sex drive

 - tenderness or excess fat in the breast area

 Is blocking DHT bad?
 With research suggesting that DHT blockers can slow down hair loss while potentially promoting regrowth, it seems a very reasonable solution if you are faced with male pattern baldness.
 To minimize risk, any treatment for hair loss should always be discussed with your healthcare provider.

 However one should take note of the many negative side effects of such a treatment.
 Plus once you stop using DHT blockers your hair will start falling again, leaving you in a catch 22 situation.
 Hair surgery is the better alternative if you are looking for a permanent treatment against baldness issues.

 An effective method used to prevent hair loss is reducing the influence of DHT in hair follicles.
 In order to minimise the impact of DHT without causing a hormone imbalance, the production and/or binding function of DHT must therefore be blocked.

 Many natural DHT blockers exist to serve as a way for you to restore your manly mane.
-But those comes at the price of many negative side-effects unlike other less invasive alternatives – such as an hair surgery.
+But those comes at the price of many negative side-effects unlike other more permanent alternatives hair loss treatments – such as an hair surgery.

 Do you have any questions or are you suffering from hair loss issues?
 Then feel free to to contact our friendly team who will answer all your queries.
 Furthermore, they can also offer a free and non-binding hair analysis!